shree7342/simple-arithmetic/README.md

-# simple-arithmetic
-"simple-arithmetic" is a PHP project providing a lightweight API for basic arithmetic operations.
-It includes endpoints for addition, subtraction, multiplication, and division.
+"simple-arithmetic" is a lightweight PHP library providing basic arithmetic operations as reusable components.
+It offers a clean and minimalistic API for addition, subtraction, multiplication, and division.

 Usage:

-Clone the repository.
-Deploy the project.
-Send HTTP requests to perform arithmetic operations.
+Install the library via Composer or include the ArithmeticOperations.php file in your project.
+Utilize the arithmetic operations functions in your PHP code.